shiy9/4156_F23_Project/README.md

   - All functions in `OrderServiceImpl` are functions directly calling a Mapper function (database query) and thus are not tested for the same reason above.
 Order-related tests are performed at the API level.
+- `ItemManagementServiceUnitTests`
+  - This class tests all functions provided by the ItemManagementService.
 ### Internal Integration Tests and API System Tests
 - Internal integration tests and API System Tests for the APIs include `ClientControllerTests. java`, `ItemControllerTests.java`, and `OrderControllerTests.java`.
 These classes fully tests